Galvanometer-scanning transient phase microscopy with balanced detection and arbitrary pump polarization: Introduction

-With few exceptions, TAM operates by measuring pump-induced changes to the detected probe intensity of a beam that has traversed a sample, following excitation by a pump pulse with a time delay of $\tau$ i.e. $S_{\rm TAM}\propto \Im\{\Delta \mathcal N (\tau)\}$, where $\Im$ denotes the imaginary part of a complex quantity.
-The complementary measurement by transient \emph{phase} microscopy (T$\Phi$M), senses $S_{\rm T\Phi M}\propto \Re\{\Delta \mathcal N(\tau)\}$, where $\Re$ denotes the real part, through interference between the probe and a reference pulse, although diffraction, scattering, or lensing could also be exploited. \cite{bartels2021low} In pump-probe spectroscopy, such phase measurements are most often associated with impulsive Raman scattering (ISRS), where molecular bond deformations or rotations are directly coupled to $\Re\{\Delta \mathcal N(\tau)\}$ via the differential polarizability \cite{bartels2001phase, bartels2002nonresonant, Wilson_JosaB_THGVibSpec_2012, bartels2021low} and can be measured through interferometry \cite{hartinger2008single, Wilson_SyntheticAperture_2008, wilson2008phase, schlup2009sensitive, MichelsonInterferometer_Wahlstrand_2023} or spectral shifting \cite{domingue2014time, Smith_IRS_Bartels_2021, smith2022nearly}.
-A similar situation is found with pump-induced molecular rotational motion \cite{Robles_PPNLDS_Warren_2013}.
-On the other hand, in pump-probe imaging and spectroscopy of absorptive pigments, $\Re\{\Delta \mathcal N(\tau)\}$ is largely neglected, owing to the simplicity of measuring $\Im\{\Delta \mathcal N(\tau)\}$, which does not require stable probe-reference interference.
-However, full characterization of $\Delta\mathcal N$ requires both real and imaginary parts, and there may be some scenarios where T$\Phi$M has advantages over TAM.
+While similar in their ability to measure transient kinetics, there may be some scenarios where T$\Phi$M has advantages over TAM.
 For example, consider the ground state bleaching response of an absorption band.
 After pumping to the excited state, the maximal change in absorptivity will occur at the peak wavelength of the ground state absorption band.
 Thus, for an absorption measurement, the probe wavelength yielding the strongest response will be at the absorption peak, and will thus achieve poor penetration into thick materials.
 For a phase measurement, however, the maximum change in refractive index response inferred from Kramers-Kronig relations will be offset from the absorption peak.
 Thus, the probe wavelength yielding the strongest phase response will not suffer the same depth limitations.